Additional Admission Requirements

-- One 3-semester credit art studio course in a 3D medium (Sculpture, Ceramics, or Clay)
+- One 3 semester credit art studio course in a 3D medium (Sculpture or Ceramics)

 If using the online application, please record prerequisite coursework and details in the spaces provided.
 If using a paper application, please record all prerequisite coursework on the MA Transpersonal Counseling Psychology: Art Therapy Supplemental Application Form and submit the form with the paper application.
 Official transcripts of this coursework must be sent to the Office of Admissions for both online and paper applicants.

-- Demonstrated knowledge of a wide range of art materials and processes.
+- Knowledge of a wide range of art materials and processes.

 - Depth of work as an artist, showing maturity with form and content within a theme.

-The portfolio needs to be accompanied by a portfolio summary.
-This summary must be a typed, and must list for each of the 20 pieces:
+The portfolio needs to be accompanied by a portfolio summary that lists the following for each piece: